peekjef72/httpapi_exporter/doc/parsers.md

 cpu_usage_percent{node="0",cpu="0",mode="system"} 8.5
 cpu_usage_percent{node="0",cpu="0",mode="idel"} 89.7
 ```

-and so on for all node elements.
+And so on for all node elements.

 ## YAML